 With this in mind, here are five classic financial New Year’s resolutions, along with expert advice on how to successfully achieve them:

-Next, determine how much you can afford to devote every month to paying off your card and make sure the total exceeds the minimum requirement (and hopefully exceeds it by a substantial margin).
-Then, see if you can get some relief from credit card and other debt via the following options:
+Next, determine how much you can afford to devote every month to paying off your debts and make sure the total exceeds the minimum payment requirements (and hopefully exceeds it by a substantial margin).
+Then, see if you can get some relief via the following options:

-Negotiate with creditors, as some will agree to less onerous payment plans or debt reductions, especially if you demonstrate a hardship.
-“Ask about any new interest charged,” Fox says, “and include this in your evaluation of the proposed plan.”
+- Negotiate with creditors, as some will agree to a lower payment or debt reductions, especially if you demonstrate hardship.

-Connect with a debt relief service.
-But be aware that a number of advertised “Get Rid of Debt Forever!” companies aren’t above board.
+- Connect with a debt relief service.
+But be aware that a number of advertised “Get Rid of Debt Forever!” companies aren’t on the up-and-up.
 To find a reputable provider, Fox recommends the American Fair Credit Council (AFCC).